Dear Board of Directors:

 When law enforcement requests a particular account be maintained, the credit union should ask for a written request.
 The request should be issued by a supervisory agent or an attorney representing the federal, state, or local law enforcement agency.
 It should indicate the purpose, and specify a duration not to exceed six months.
 FinCEN recommends credit unions maintain documentation of such requests for at least five years after the request has expired.

-A complete copy of the FinCEN Advisory FIN-2007-G002 may be obtained at: http://www.fincen.gov/Maintaining_Accounts_Guidance.pdf (opens new window)
+A complete copy of the FinCEN Advisory FIN-2007-G002 may be obtained at: http://www.fincen.gov/Maintaining_Accounts_Guidance.pdf (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)

 Should you have any questions, please contact your district examiner, regional office or state supervisory authority.